Jeffrey M. Goldman

 - “Protecting Gays From the Government’s Crosshairs: A Reevaluation of the Ninth Circuit’s Treatment of Gays Under the Federal Constitution’s Equal Protection Clause Following Lawrence v.
 Texas,” University of San Francisco Law Review, 39 U.S.F.L.
 Rev. 617.

-Mr. Goldman was selected for inclusion on the 2013 Southern California Rising Stars list.
+Mr. Goldman was selected for inclusion on the 2012 and 2013 Southern California Rising Stars list.

 B.A.
 2001 University of Wisconsin